UCLNatSci/Electromagnetism-Fluids-and-Waves/_build/html/_sources/waves/SHM.md

 Which therefore means that the total amount of energy in the system is a constant, even if the energy flucuates between kinetic and potential in the course of the harmonic motion.

-## Damped Motion and Forced Harmonic Systems*
+## Damped Motion and Forced Harmonic Systems

 This SHM model presupposes that there are no losses in energy in this system and this is not always a good model for real world systems, usually there are
-<b> damping </b> terms in our equations of motion, often this is due to air resistance but can also be caused by frictional forces.
-This has the effect of adding a
-first derivative term to the equations of motion
+**damping** terms in our equations of motion, often this is due to air resistance but can also be caused by frictional forces.
+This has the effect of adding a first derivative term to the equations of motion
 ```{math}
 m\frac{\mathrm{d}^2 x}{\mathrm{d}t^2} + c \frac{\mathrm{d} x}{\mathrm{d} t} + kx = 0
 ```
 We could also think of oscillating systems, such as an AC electrical system with an input voltage $V = V_0 \cos(\Omega t)$, pushing round a current
 $I = I_0\cos(\omega t)$ and with some fixed resistances $R$.
-Such systems can be described as <em> forced </em> harmonic osciallators, because energy is constantly being put into and given out from the system.
+Such systems can be described as **forced** harmonic osciallators, because energy is constantly being put into and given out from the system.
 The most general form of these systems can be written as:
 ```{math}
 a\frac{\mathrm{d}^2 x}{\mathrm{d}t^2} + b \frac{\mathrm{d} x}{\mathrm{d} t} + cx = F(t)